 The best way to minimize the possibility of a Legionella outbreak is through proper maintenance of the water system, especially the hot water systems and cooling towers.
 This includes identifying and removing “dead legs” in the piping which contains stagnant water; removal of scale, sediment and biofilm, controlling temperatures in the system and regular treatments with biocides.
 Consulting a local water treatment lab can provide you with a list of biocides that will be effective in controlling Legionella and at the same time minimize corrosion to the system’s tanks and piping.
 Sending them a water sample can determine if the bacteria is present.

 The only way to know for sure if your facility’s water system is harboring potentially harmful levels of Legionella is to test the water.
 The USEPA approved procedure is to take two samples from a faucet; one is a “first catch,” collected when the hot water faucet is turned on.
 The second sample is collected after the hot water has been allowed to run long enough for the water leaving the faucet is as hot as it will get.
 These samples and the Legionella organism are fragile and must be in the hands of the lab not more than 24 hours after collection.
+The laboratory will take 2 weeks to incubate the sample and give results.
 Ridding a system of Legionella Bacteria is a difficult task since they are ubiquitous (osha.gov/dts/osta/otm/legionnaires/index.html).
 If you rid the system of Legionella Bacteria but don’t eliminate the environment for their growth, they will return.